influx6/httpinbox/doc/getting-started.md

 	IO operation which are needed by our app.
 This allows us a sweet separation between our controller code and the service part which handles the low-level logic needed by our application.

+	4. Display the lists of all inboxes using go templates and render the individual inbox, their requests lists and stored contents of those requests using go templates which are found in the `HTTPINBOX_VIEWS` directory retrieved from the environment variables.

 	```go
 package app